johnbywater/costello/README.md

 There are various approaches to contract tracing.
 The "traditional" approach establishes contract tracing teams to interview "confirmed cases", generating a list of "contacts" which are classed as "high risk" and "low risk".
 High risk contacts are normally quarantined and tested.
 Low risk contacts are advised to avoid travel and contact with vulnerable people, and may be tested.
-Both types of contact are monitored for the development of symptoms, and tested if they develop symptoms.
-A positive test or development of symptoms will cause a contact to become a "confirmed case".
+Both types of contact are monitored for the development of symptoms.
+A positive test or development of symptoms may cause a contact to be considered as a "confirmed case".

-The "digital" contract tracing approach uses proximity detection features of digital devices to track contact events, and the log of contact events is used to notify contacts of confirmed cases.
+The "digital" contract tracing approach uses proximity detection features of digital devices to log contact events, and the log of contact events is used to notify contacts of confirmed cases.

-The approach taken in this project is to build on both these approaches in and to go further by adopt a probabilistic approach to managing risk and optimising outcomes, based on current understandings of transmission, development and duration of infectiousness, development and duration of symptoms, and sensitivity and specificity of tests of different kinds, so that available resources can be used most effectively.
+The approach taken in this project is to build on both these approaches and to go further by adopting a probabilistic approach to managing risk and optimising outcomes, based on current understandings of transmission, development and duration of infectiousness, development and duration of symptoms, and sensitivity and specificity of tests of different kinds, so that available resources can be used most effectively.

-This project's approach to software development follows established open source approach to licensing, and established approaches to development of reliable, scalable, maintainable distributed systems such as domain driven design and event sourcing.
+This project's approach to development follows established open source licensing, and approaches to development of reliable, scalable, maintainable distributed software systems such as domain driven design and event sourcing.

 ## Scope of the work